Back to my apartment I went, to my stereo, my over-ear Radio Shack headphones, and I sat and listened.

 When Badmotorfinger came along, Room A Thousand Years Wide and Jesus Christ Pose took my breath away.
 The song-writing was on a whole other level from what I'd normally listen to, but there seemed to be a deeper connection to things that were actually worth thinking about.
 Although this wasn't so much on my mind back then, ideas like these were among the things that I grew into caring about.

 When Superunknown came along, things were changing rapidly for me.
 I was married, and my wife and I were expecting our first child.
-I sang Black Hole Sun and Like Suicide until I was hoarse, and then my son Jonas was born.
+I sang Black Hole Sun and Like Suicide until I was hoarse, and then Jonas was born.
+A lot less loud music and singing.

 1996 brought Down on the Upside into the world, and I snapped it up like a metalhead dad looking for something that reminded him of something he wasn't really looking for anyway, but was eager for it nonetheless.
 And I brought it home and thought, ugh.
 I might have listened to it a couple times, and then it made its way to the bottom of the cd rack.